bk138/multivnc/README.md

 To install:
-* 'make install' as root
+* `make install` as root
 * or copy binary wherever you like to

-That's pretty much it, have fun !
+That's pretty much it, have fun!